bhoamikhona/java-in-depth/Section 03/README.md

 - The `varargs` feature in Java 5 provides a simplifies and flexible way to handle variable length arguments, making method invocation more intuitive and versatile.
 - It combines the power of arrays with cleaner syntax, enhancing usability while adhering to a few basic rules.

+### Brief Summary on varargs Parameter

+- We can declare a method with a `varargs` parameter if the method's last parameter (or the only parameter) is an array, but we want to provide the invoker of the method with a flexible way of invoking it, such as:
+  - by passing an array,
+  - providing comma-separated values, or
+  - passing nothing at all
+- So, if one invoker of this method has a large array to pass, then teh array can be passed directly.
+- Similarly, if another invoker has just few values to pass, then they can be passed simply as a comma-separated values instead of creating an array for those value and passing the array.
+- Essentially, `varargs` parameter provides a flexible way of invoking a method and applies to only those methods whose last parameter is an array.

 ## Author